quicwg/base-drafts/draft-ietf-quic-transport.md

 server may send multiple Initial packets.
 The cryptographic key exchange could require multiple round trips or retransmissions of this data.

-The payload of an Initial packet includes a CRYPTO_HS frame (or frames) containing a cryptographic handshake message, ACK frames, or both.
-The first CRYPTO_HS frame sent always begins at an offset of 0 (see {{handshake}}).
+The payload of an Initial packet includes a CRYPTO frame (or frames) containing a cryptographic handshake message, ACK frames, or both.
+The first CRYPTO frame sent always begins at an offset of 0 (see {{handshake}}).
 The client's complete first message MUST fit in a single packet (see {{handshake}}).
-Note that if the server sends a HelloRetryRequest, the client will send a second Initial packet with a CRYPTO_HS frame with an offset starting at the end of the CRYPTO_HS stream in the first Initial.
+Note that if the server sends a HelloRetryRequest, the client will send a second Initial packet with a CRYPTO frame with an offset starting at the end of the CRYPTO stream in the first Initial.

 #### Connection IDs